rfomin/elfbsp/README.md

 elfbsp --help
 ```

-For a complete options list and documentation for each, type:
+For a complete options list, and documentation for each one, type:
 ```bash
 elfbsp --doc
 ```